RANDCorporation/value-of-env-surveillance/README.md

 ## Dependencies

-Use the `install_dependencies.R` script to install your dependencies.
-Alternatively, you can use `renv` to use the same package versions used in our paper.
+Use the `install_dependencies.sh` script (or step through the `install_dependencies.R`) to install your dependencies using your local library.
+Alternatively, you can use `renv` to use the same package versions used in our paper by setting the `use_renv` variable in the `settings.yml` file and doing the same.

 ### Installing dependencies with `renv`